thycotic/dsv-docs/product/cli-ref/config.md

 The configuration for DevOps Secrets Vault:

 * defines the Default Admin Policy
-* contains settings for third-party authentication providers including Thycotic One, AWS or Azure
+* contains settings for third-party authentication providers including Thycotic One, AWS, Azure, or GCP.

 ## Commands that Act on Configurations